 Phoning HPV results was feasible and acceptable.
 Most (84%) were reached on the first call attempt, and 89% of results were delivered within 24 hours of availability.
 Two women were unreachable and lost to follow-up.
 Twenty-two percent of calls took >3 minutes; there was no difference in call length by HPV result.

-Almost half (47%) preferred to receive HPV results solely over the phone, largely due to convenience (30%) (Table 3).
+Almost half (49, 47.1%) preferred to receive HPV results solely over the phone, largely due to convenience (29.8%) (Table 3).
 Ten women were interested in text messaging and two suggested email.
-Most (86%) preferred that a doctor or nurse communicate the results, while the rest were indifferent.
-In addition, 42% wanted to hear from a provider they had previously seen.
-When asked about an acceptable timeframe to receive results, 40% (42) women preferred within 48 hours, 35% (36) women indicated within a week, and the rest said within one month or more.
+Ninety (86.5%) preferred that a doctor or nurse communicate the results, while the rest were indifferent.
+Fewer (43, 41.7%) wanted to hear from a provider they had previously seen.
+When asked about an acceptable timeframe to receive results, 40.4% (42) women preferred within 48 hours, 34.6% (36) women indicated within a week, and the rest said within one month or more.

 Discussion

 In this HPV self-sampling study, we found that self-sampling was acceptable among WLWH in Botswana.
 Despite understanding the instructions and finding the swab easy to use, more women preferred a speculum exam for future screening.
-Low self-efficacy and strong trust in providers were driving factors for the speculum exam preference.
+Low self-efficacy and strong trust in providers were driving factors for the speculum exam preference in our sample of routinely screened women.
 Because of potential access to health care provider assistance, more women preferred to self-sample at a clinic instead of at home.

 Over 95% of our sample was willing to self-sample again.
 Acceptance was much lower among WLWH in Uganda – only 46% of women agreed to use the self-sampling device while seeking care at the HIV clinic[13].